aliraza-abbasi/aliraza-abbasi/README.md

 - 👋 Hi, I’m @aliraza-abbasi
-- 👀 I’m interested and workin in Python
+- 👀 I’m interested and working in Python
 - 🌱 I’m currently learning ML in Python
 - 💞️ I’m looking to collaborate on any python project
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/mr-alirza)